Spectral decoupling in many-body quantum chaos: -invariance in spin systems and SYK

 \section{\ktitle-invariance in spin systems and SYK}

 In this section we examine $k$-invariance numerically in a number of disordered many-body systems, including disordered Pauli spin systems and various versions of the SYK model.
-We proceed by numerically computing the frame potential for the ensemble $\CE_t$ of a given disordered system at a fixed time.
+We proceed by numerically computing the frame potential, as defined in Eq.~\eqref{eq:FPdef}, for the ensemble $\CE_t$ of a given disordered system at fixed times.
 In particular, we generate a set of Hamiltonians by randomly sampling from the ensemble of disordered Hamiltonians, and use these samples as an approximation to the full Hamiltonian ensemble to compute $\CF^{(k)}_{\CE_t}$.
-We then compute the invariant frame potentials by numerically computing the spectral form factors of the ensemble.
+We then compute the invariant frame potentials by numerically evaluating the spectral form factors for the same ensemble of randomly generated Hamiltonians.
 Some additional details regarding our numerics are given in Appendix~\ref{app:num}.

 The quantity we compute is the difference between $k=1$ frame potentials